Mold Makers Maximize Overseas Suppliers With Cooling Simulation

 Shifting industry dynamics

-But companies are now finding that these best practices may no longer be sufficient.
+Companies are now finding that these best practices may no longer be sufficient.
 Industry dynamics have shifted: parts and molds have increased in complexity; injection presses have advanced from hydraulic to electric, and now offer more numerical control; chillers are more highly varied; and innovative resin types, including recycled materials, are now being used.
 All these factors further complicate efforts to efficiently monitor quality control.

 To keep up with these evolving conditions, companies are increasingly turning to simulation tools, which can help analysts rapidly assess quality and provide quantifiable feedback to overseas suppliers.
 But traditional mold flow analysis (MFA) packages often require days to produce results, which renders them unsuitable for the kind of daily checks that companies need to meet the pace of business today.